TimPasquini/BladesInTheDarkGenerators/README.md

 Stand-alone Instructions:
 The executable has been removed due to it throwing anti-virus warnings.
-I used PyInstaller to compile and googling shows, it's a common false-flag that occurs with this compiler.
-Since I cannot verify what happens inside of PyInstaller so out of an abundance of caution the .exe will be removed.
-If you really want it you can find it in older commits, but it is missing features and use at your own risk.
+I used PyInstaller to compile and googling shows it's a common false-positive that occurs with this compiler.
+I cannot verify what happens inside of PyInstaller so out of an abundance of caution the .exe will be removed.
+If you really want it you can find it in older commits, but it is missing features and you use at your own risk.
 I will investigate a new way to compile the code to an executable, but for now you'll need python or you can see if one of the forks has a solution for you.